dmeyers83/Text-Info-Systems-Project/README.md

 ![Summary Image](/static/summary.png)

-It will also provide a principle component analysis (PCA) of the topic coverage
+Reverse resume uses Latent Dirichlet Allocation (LDA) to create its topic model.
+As such, we provide provide a principle component analysis (PCA) of the topic coverage.

 ![PCA Image](/static/pca_bubble_chart.png)

-And finally, it will provide word distributions of relevant keywords for each topic
+Finally, it will provide word distributions of relevant keywords for each topic.

 ![Topic Chart Image](/static/topic_charts.png)